Information important to you as a consumer is posted here.

 The college must provide a way for a student who is eligible for federal aid to obtain or purchase, by the 7th day of the term, the books and supplies applicable to the term, if 10 days before the beginning of the term the institution could disburse funds the student is eligible for and assuming the funds were disbursed, the student would have a credit balance (i.e. refund).
 Chemeketa meets this requirement as we disburse (pay) funds up to 10 days before the beginning of the term and refunds would be available to students around the beginning of each term (and certainly before the 7th day of the term), if the conditions above are met.
 In limited circumstances where financial aid is delayed for a reason other than late application by the student, a bookstore voucher may be issued.
 For questions please contact the Financial Aid Office at 503.399.5018 or email.

 Study Abroad approved for credit may be considered enrollment at Chemeketa Community College for the purposes of financial aid.
-Additional information can be provided by the International Programs Office at 503.428.0399 or email.
 Financial aid questions surrounding study abroad can be answered by contacting the Financial Aid Office at 503.399.5018 or email.

 The state of Oregon offers grant assistance to students of Oregon.
 For more information about the availability of and eligibility for grant assistance please visit the website of the Office of Student Access and Completion or by contacting the Financial Aid Office at 503.399.5018 or email.
 For students from states other than Oregon, please contact your home state's appropriate office to determine if they award state grants for students attending college outside of their home state.

-Student Loan Information (published by the U.S. Deprtment of Education)
+Student Loan Information (published by the U.S. Department of Education)

 View student loan information from the U.S. Department of Education on this website.